One Safeguard Doesn’t Make it Safe (Safety Talk)

 Some individuals have the “good enough” mindset when it comes to implementing safeguards during their work tasks.
 When these individuals set up for their work tasks and carry them out, they do the bare minimum or just above the minimum.
 For example, they may have the mindset that as long as they are wearing their PPE that is good enough for the task at hand.
 In reality, there may be three or four more safeguards that need to be put into place to be sure that the task will be performed safely.

 Safety is a Combination of Many Actions

 Having the “good enough” mindset will leave workers open to the risk of the hazards involved in the task.
-If the workers take the time to implement the necessary safeguards this does not have to be the case.
+If the workers take the time to implement the necessary safeguards facing these risks does not have to be the case.
 There are multiple safeguards for any single hazard in the case that one safeguard fails.

-To demonstrate this point we will look at a scenario involving work on a scaffold.
-The hazard we will look at is dropped objects from the scaffold down to the lower level.
+To demonstrate this point, we will look at a scenario involving work on a scaffold.
+The hazard we will discuss is dropped objects from the scaffold down to the lower level.
 There are many safeguards to address the hazard of dropped objects and the more that are in place the less likely an injury occurs due to exposure to that hazard.
-A few different safeguards of the many possible that should be implemented in our example:
+A few different safeguards of the many possibilities that should be implemented in our example:

 - Eliminate as many objects, tools, and equipment as possible from the scaffold work platform.